-If compensator(s) are initially omitted, the engine can be delivered prepared for compensators to be fitted on engine fore end later on, but the decision to prepare or not must be taken at the contract stage, options: 4 31 212 (types 46 and larger).
+If compensator(s) are initially omitted, the engine can be delivered prepared for compensators to be fitted on engine fore end later on, but the decision to prepare or not must be taken at the contract stage, option: 4 31 212.
 Measurements taken during the sea trial, or later in service and with fully loaded ship, will be able to show if compensator(s) have to be fitted at all.

-If no calculations are available at the contract stage, we advise to make preparations for the fitting of a compensator in the steering compartment.
+If no calculations are available at the contract stage, we advise to make preparations for the fitting of a compensator in the steering compartment, see Section 17.03.